 - 4.f.1.
 The CCBHC directly provides outpatient mental and substance use disorder services that are evidence-based or best practices, consistent with the needs of individual consumers as identified in their individual treatment plan.
 In the event specialized services outside the expertise of the CCBHC are required for purposes of outpatient mental and substance use disorder treatment (e.g., treatment of sexual trauma, eating disorders, specialized medications for substance use disorders), the CCBHC makes them available through referral or other formal arrangement with other providers or, where necessary and appropriate, through use of telehealth/telemedicine services.
 The CCBHC also provides or makes available through formal arrangement traditional practices/treatment as appropriate for the consumers served in the CCBHC area.

 - 4.f.2.
-Among the evidence-based practices the state may wish to establish are provision of evidence-based medication evaluation and management, including but not limited to medications for psychiatric conditions, medication assisted treatment for alcohol and opioid substance use disorders (e.g., buprenorphine, methadone, naltrexone [injectable and oral], acamprosate, disulfiram, naloxone), prescription long-acting injectable medications for both mental and substance use disorders, and smoking cessation medications.
+Among the evidence-based practices the state may wish to establish are provision of evidence-based medication evaluation and management, including but not limited to medications for psychiatric conditions, medications for alcohol and opioid substance use disorders (e.g., buprenorphine, methadone, naltrexone [injectable and oral], acamprosate, disulfiram, naloxone), prescription long-acting injectable medications for both mental and substance use disorders, and smoking cessation medications.

 - 4.f.4.
 Children and adolescents are treated using a family/caregiver-driven, youth-guided and developmentally appropriate approach that comprehensively addresses family/caregiver, school, medical, mental health, substance use, psychosocial, and environmental issues.